bmorton/deployster/README.md

 To use Deployster, you'll need:

 * **CoreOS cluster** - There are some tutorials for doing this on [DigitalOcean][digitalocean] and [Azure][azure].
 Make sure to be using version 550.0.0 or greater of CoreOS so that Fleet's HTTP API is available for Deployster to use.
-* **Images hosted on the public Docker Hub** - They [can be private][registry-authentication], but for now they must come from the same user on the public Docker Hub.
+* **Images hosted on the public Docker Hub Registry** - They [can be private][registry-authentication], but for now they must come from the same user on the public Docker Hub Registry.
 There's a todo item below to make this better.
 * **Expose an HTTP service on port 3000** - This should be configurable in the future too.
 * **Containers are stateless** - Linking in volumes is currently not supported.
 Again, something for the future.
 * **Vulcand running** - For [zero downtime deploys][zero-downtime] of new versions of services.